BillyFrcs/BF/README.md

 1. Installation via Node.js with npm `npm install`
 2. Preview the website, run `npm run dev` and open the `localhost:3000` in the browser.

+> Note: This project is still under development!